 How to Sharpen a Bow Saw Blade?

 A hand saw that you use frequently needs sharpening from time to time.
 You can either go to a shop and pay for pointing your hand tool or do it at home by using some fundamental tools.
-We think you would prefer the second, and we are here to guide you through the process of sharpening your bow saw at home.
+We think you would prefer the second, and we are here to guide you through the process of sharpening your bow saw blade at home.

 Before you begin the process, you must clean the instrument properly and remove the blade from the bow.
 Next, you need a small tapered or triangular file that matches your saw teeth.
 Make sure you know the blade’s tooth per inch count and select a suitable file for the operation.